siraat-devops-hospital/aws-devops-labs-surgery/01-lab-v2.md

 └── src
     ├── main
     │   └── java
-    │       └── MessageUtil.java
+    │       └── EchoMessenger.java
     └── test
         └── java
-            └── TestMessageUtil.java
+            └── TestEchoMessenger.java
 ```

-Sofia leaned close. “treeheart.xml is Maven’s soul. healingplan.yml is our step-by-step chant.
-And MessageUtil is the messenger.”
+Sofia whispered,
+> “treeheart.xml carries Maven's breath.
+> healingplan.yml is the CodeBuild's heartbeat.
+> EchoMessenger... is the voice of your app.”

 ---

-## 🌊 Act III – A Bucket for Artifacts
+## 🌊 Act III – A Bucket to Hold the Echoes

-In **S3**, they clicked **Create bucket**.
+Through the console’s canopy, Clara clicked **Create bucket**.

-Eks2 asked, “What shall we call this healing vessel?”

-Maya answered, “Let it be **VaultBridge-Outputs**.”

-They selected **us-east-1**, unblocked public access, and let the bucket breathe freely.

-And it was born.
+She named it:
+🪣 `vault-echo-artifacts-829`

+She selected **us-east-1**, unchecked the public block, and confirmed — letting her creation exist openly, but wisely.

+Eks2 nodded in approval.

 ---

-## 🔧 Act IV – The Build Project Awakens
+## 🔧 Act IV – Summoning the Build Spirit

-They went to **CodeBuild**: **Services > Developer Tools > CodeBuild > Build projects**.
+To summon the builder spirit, they traveled to **CodeBuild** under **Developer Tools**.

 Clicked **Create project**.

-- **Name**: `NordicHealingApp`
+- **Project name**: `NordicHealingApp`
 - **Source provider**: Amazon S3
-  - **Bucket**: `whizlabs-894274`
+  - **Bucket**: `aurora-archives-5871`
   - **Object key**: `WhisperMessage.zip`
 - **Environment image**: Managed
   - **OS**: Amazon Linux
   - **Runtime**: Standard
   - **Image**: `aws/codebuild/amazonlinux-x86_64-standard:corretto11`
-- **Service Role**: Existing — they chose `VaultBuildRole`
+- **Service Role**: `WhisperBuilderRole` (existing)
 - **Buildspec**: From file – `healingplan.yml`
-- **Artifacts**: S3 – `VaultBridge-Outputs`
+- **Artifacts**: S3 – `vault-echo-artifacts-829`
 - **Logs**: CloudWatch enabled

-With everything in harmony, they clicked **Create build project**.
+And with a final, soft breath — they clicked **Create build project**.

 ---

-## 🔁 Act V – The Pulse of the Build
+## 🔁 Act V – Watching the Heartbeat

-They pressed **Start build**.
+They clicked **Start build**.

-Seconds turned to minutes.
-Time slowed, but the logs flowed — each stage a heartbeat.

-The build whispered, then sang, then declared: **Succeeded**.

-In CloudWatch, they saw the logs: glowing symbols from the digital void.

-And in **VaultBridge-Outputs/NordicHealingApp/target/** rested the elixir: **firstPulse-1.0.jar**.
+A gentle hum began.
+Kasper watched as phases passed — like chambers of a heart opening and closing.

+Within minutes, the status sang: **Succeeded**.

+They flowed into **CloudWatch Logs**, where EchoMessenger’s whispers danced in real-time.

+Clara visited her artifact bucket:
+`vault-echo-artifacts-829/NordicHealingApp/target/firstPulse-1.0.jar`

+She saw it.
+And smiled.

 ---

-## 🧼 Act VI – Healing Concluded
+## 🧼 Act VI – Releasing the Spirit

-They cleaned with care.

-Returned to **CodeBuild > Build projects**, selected **NordicHealingApp**, clicked **Delete**.

-Typed `delete` — and the build spirit returned to rest.
+They returned to **CodeBuild**, selected `NordicHealingApp`, and clicked **Delete build project**.

+Typed `delete` like a farewell lullaby.

+The project dissolved peacefully.

 ---

 ## ✨ Reflection

-Eks2 gathered his team in the hospital garden.

-“Remember,” he said, “we built not just code, but confidence.
-We listened to the whisper in the logs, followed the heartbeat of healingplan.yml, and learned that even the cloud has a soul.”

-Isabella placed her hand over Maya’s.

-“You walked through the winds, child.
-You are one of us now.”
+The build was more than code.
+It was a ritual.
+Each file — a pulse.
+Each step — a breath.
+Clara had walked with Eks2’s team through cloud and clarity.

+Maya Lin turned to Eks2, asking,
+> “Was that… DevOps?”

+Eks2 smiled.
+> “That, child, was healing through code.”

 ---

 ## 🕊️ Eks2’s Echo:

-> “Every log is a heartbeat.
-Every artifact, a breath.
-In CodeBuild’s silence… you will hear your own strength.”
+> “Treat your pipelines like living beings — not commands, but companions.”

 ---